Showing posts with label dolls. Show all posts

 Events with my grandparents2

-Sweet Potato Kisses was one of a favorite dessert that my grandmother would prepare for us.
+Sweet Potato Kisses was one of my favorite desserts that my grandmother would prepare for us.

 The receipt of her potato kisses:

-Add powder sugar and peanut butter to the center.
+Add powdered sugar and peanut butter to the center.

-Take all ingredients and roll into a ball and slice into pieces.
+Roll all ingredients into a ball and slice them into pieces.

 She was very handy with a needle and thread.
-She would make for us sock monkeys, rag dolls, and dresses, every stitch was sown in love.
+She would make sock monkeys, rag dolls, and dresses for us; every stitch was sown in love.

-My grandmother had very little when it came to income, she could stretch that dollar.
+My grandmother had very little income, and she could stretch that dollar.

 She always had a Christmas tree beautifully decorated that would light up any room.

-When she plugged the Christmas light into the wall sockets, the Christmas lights would start to bubble, the angel hair and icicles gleamed.
+When she plugged the Christmas lights into the wall sockets, the Christmas lights would start to bubble, and the angel hair and icicles gleamed.

 She would make a pot of popcorn that we would string.
-She would take construction paper cut it into strips that we would glue together to make a rope to string on her tree.
+She would cut construction paper into strips that we would glue together to create a rope to string on her tree.

-My grandfather loved to smoke that Prince Albert tobacco and when he would run out of his tobacco, he would give us grandkids a nickel and we would walk to the store to buy him some smoking tobacco and white paper.
+My grandfather loved to smoke Prince Albert's tobacco.
+When he ran out, he would give us grandkids a nickel, and we would walk to the store to buy him some smoking tobacco and white paper.

 I loved to watch my grandfather take the white papers and roll his tobacco inside.

-I remember once when I was outside playing, I stepped on a honey bee with my barefoot, my grandfather pulled the out stinger out of my foot and covered the swollen spot with some of his Prince Albert tobacco.
+While playing outside, I once stepped on a honey bee barefoot.
+My grandfather pulled the stinger out of my foot and covered the swollen spot with some of his Prince Albert tobacco.

-When I was still very young, I remember sitting next to my grandfather on the sofa, as he told scary stories.
+When I was young, I remember sitting next to my grandfather on the sofa as he told scary stories.

 The one I remember most was about bloody bones.